• Skip to primary navigation

 Canned or Cooked Chickpeas Do Not Work!

 And do NOT let anyone tell you otherwise!
-I’ve seen so many recipes on the internet with canned or cooked chickpeas, and trust me, these content creators have no idea what they’re talking about!
+I’ve seen so many recipes on the internet with canned or cooked chickpeas, and trust me, these authors have no idea what they’re talking about!

 Making falafel using cooked chickpeas will turn into mush that will fall apart in the oil as you fry it and crumble if you choose to bake it.